kengibson1111/go-stdlib/text/template/gostdlib-text-template-glob/README.md

 # text/template - glob

-This example shows how to use template.ParseGlob.
+This example shows how to use template.ParseGlob to load all templates and template dependencies.